 This might not be the case anymore, but Samsung still deserves some props for its willingness to try a new standard.

-Yes, some Gear family variants have allowed you to text or even make calls without tethering your phone, but the watch phone market actually begins much earlier, in 1999.
+Some Gear family variants have allowed you to text or even make calls without tethering your phone, but the watch phone market began much earlier in 1999.
 Samsung was the first pioneer, and one of the only ones since, to build a watch that doubled as a phone — dubbed the Samsung SPH-WP10.

 This unique watch phone could not only tell time, but also make phone calls for up to 90 minutes.
-After that, the battery would be depleted and you’d have to run over to a charger.
-The screen was of the back-lit monochrome LCD variety, and there were physical buttons navigating around the menu.
+After that, the battery was depleted, and you’d have to run over to a charger.
+The screen was of the back-lit monochrome LCD variety, and there were physical buttons for navigating around the menu.
 There were even voice commands for dialing your contacts — fancy.

-Not surprisingly, the almost Pip-Boy looking device didn’t find commercial success, but it is interesting to know that Samsung’s smartwatch making days actually begin long before the Gear family.
+Not surprisingly, the almost Pip-Boy looking device didn’t find commercial success, but it is interesting to know that Samsung’s smartwatch-making days began long before the Gear family.

 Samsung’s top-selling mobile phone of all time may not be what you think it is.
 It’s actually the Samsung E1110, a feature phone from 2009.
 By the time production of the phone ended in 2012, Samsung had sold a whopping 150 million units.
-That makes this device the 8th best selling mobile phone of all time.
+That makes this device the 6th best-selling mobile phone of all time.

 Speaking of Android phones, Samsung had a chance to purchase the startup responsible for the operating system — and passed.

-Whether you’re a Samsung fan or not, the company has an interesting past, with its fair share of successes and failures.
+Whether you’re a Samsung fan or not, the company has an interesting past.
+It has gone through a fair share of successes and failures.
 What do you think is the most interesting thing about Samsung?
 Any interesting facts we missed?
-Share them with us in the comments below.
+Please share them with us in the comments below.